 WooCommerce is the most popular and arguably best ecommerce plugin for WordPress.
 Being open source, it offers limitless customizations.
 Using WordPress with WooCommerce means you’ll have the support of the robust open source community.

-Data integration: Skyvia supports importing data to and from WooCommerce, exporting WooCommerce data to CSV files and replicating WooCommerce data to relational databases.
+Data integration: Skyvia supports importing data to and from WooCommerce, exporting WooCommerce data to CSV files, replicating WooCommerce data to relational databases, and synchronizing WooCommerce data with other cloud apps and relational databases.

 Backup: Skyvia Backup does not support WooCommerce.